webplatform/docs/tutorials/filesystem_sync/index.md

 ===Dealing with quota===

-Currently, it's not possible to [/wiki/tutorials/file_filesystem#toc-requesting-quota request <code>PERSISTENT</code> quota] in a Worker context.
+Currently, it's not possible to [[tutorials/file_filesystem#toc-requesting-quota|request <code>PERSISTENT</code> quota]] in a Worker context.
 I recommend taking care of quota issues outside of Workers.

 The process could look like something this: